MarlonPerezR/Rick-and-Morty-React/README.md

 ## Features

-Fetches data from the public Rick and Morty API.
+-Fetches data from the public Rick and Morty API.

-Displays all characters with images and information.
+-Displays all characters with images and information.

-Search and filter functionality (if implemented).
+-Search and filter functionality (if implemented).

-Responsive design using React Hooks and CSS.
+-Responsive design using React Hooks and CSS.

-Built entirely with React.js (frontend only).
+-Built entirely with React.js (frontend only).

 ## 🛠️ Technologies Used